Umami Pot

 What is Salmon Onigiri?

-Salmon Onigiri refers to rice balls with salmon slices or salmon flakes as ingredients.
-While fresh salmon slices can be used, it is more common to use seasoned salmon, such as ama-shiozake (light salted salmon) or shiozake (salted salmon).
+Salmon Onigiri refers to rice balls that include pieces or flakes of salmon.
+While fresh salmon fillets can be used, it is more common to use seasoned salmon, such as Ama-Shiozake (lightly salted salmon) or Shiozake (salted salmon).
 This variety is one of the most popular and standard types of onigiri in Japan.

-Typically, the ingredients are placed inside the onigiri, but in this recipe, I coated the exterior of the rice ball with salmon to savor the flavor of salmon more directly.
-Additionally, to add a crispy texture and savory aroma, I included salmon skin.
+Typically, the ingredients are placed inside the onigiri, but in this recipe, I have stuck pieces on the exterior of the onigiri to enjoy the salmon's flavor more directly.
+Additionally, to add a crispy texture and a savory aroma, I have included salmon skin.
 This dish allows you to fully experience the rich flavor of salmon.

-In this recipe, I have included only rice and salmon to fully savor the salmon's flavor.
-However, you can also create salmon onigiri with slightly different flavors by incorporating ingredients such as toasted sesame seeds, shiso leaves, or umeboshi (salt pickled plums).
-It could be interesting to explore combinations that complement the salmon, using locally available ingredients.
-Feel free to experiment according to your preferences.
+In this recipe, I used only rice and salmon fillet to fully enjoy the flavor of the salmon.
+However, you can also make salmon onigiri with slightly different flavors by incorporating ingredients such as toasted sesame seeds, shiso leaves (perilla), or umeboshi (salt-pickled plums).
+It might be interesting to explore combinations that complement the salmon using locally available ingredients.
+Feel free to experiment and adjust to suit your taste.

 salmon-onigiri-2